Additivemenu/spoonlee1/fullStack/javaCore/chap5/readme.md

     // if the object is an instance of class DiscountSale,
     // then bill() calls the methods in DiscountSale
     // -------------------------------------------------
-    // e.g. this object is an instance of DiscountSale,
+    // e.g. if this object is an instance of DiscountSale,
     // then below bill() calls the methods defined in DiscountSale
-    // e.g. this object is an instance of Sale,
+    // e.g. if this object is an instance of Sale,
     // then below bill() calls the methods defined in Sale
     // -------------------------------------------------
     // this is because late binding is working, we didn't